 You can take a business degree in so many different directions; the career possibilities are endless.
 Online business degrees have evolved to offer students a multitude of marketable skills and opportunities for advancement.

-According to the U.S. Bureau of Labor Statistics, overall employment in business and financial occupations is projected to grow 7 percent from 2021 to 2031; this increase is expected to result in about 715,100 new jobs over the decade.
+According to the U.S. Bureau of Labor Statistics, overall employment in business occupations is projected to grow 7 percent from 2021 to 2031; this increase is expected to result in about 715,100 new jobs over the decade.
 (6)

 Your bachelor’s degree in business could lift you to a supervisory, managerial or director role, to a new role in a different industry, to opening your own business, or even to enter graduate school.
 Along with learning targeted business knowledge, a solid online business degree will boost your communication and problem-solving skills – useful at home and in your work life!

 And you can make a very good living with an online business degree.
-In 2021, the median annual wage for roles in business and finance was $76,570, which is $30,000 more than the median annual wage for all occupations.
+In 2021, the median annual wage for roles in business was $76,570, which is $30,000 more than the median annual wage for all occupations.
 (7)

 And, you can help people and give back to your community in a business-related career.
 What’s not to love?